 While you're watching, notice the moments when your antenna starts picking up on any Nice Warm Tingly™ frequencies.
 Why?
-Because it is somewhere in the those moments that you can find an unspoken understanding of what this little corner of internet has always been about.
+Because it is somewhere in those moments that you can find an unspoken understanding of what this little corner of internet has always tried to be about.

-As you can see, the latest re-write attempt went no different.
+As you can see, the latest re-write attempt went about the same.

 . . . .

-I will return throughout this website rebuild to take further cracks at making this About section a lot more helpful and informative and more "About Us-ish"…
+I will return throughout this website rebuild to take further cracks at making this About section a bit more helpful and informative and more "About Us-ish"…

-To make matters worse, I don't have the puzzle box on my person, so I can't refer to the cover to see how the whole thing is supposed to look.
-I have to rely on this fuzzy memory I have of seeing the puzzle box once before—either in a thrift store or a rundown dream.
-I can't be sure; it was all so long ago.
+To make matters worse, I don't have the puzzle box on my person, so I can't refer to the cover to see how the whole thing is supposed to look when finished.
+I just have a zip lock bag of different—and I'm pretty sure some pieces aren't even for the same puzzle—so I have to rely on this fuzzy memory I have of seeing the puzzle box once before, either in a thrift store or a rundown dream, but I can't be sure as it was all so long ago.

 If you have any questions or comments about anything, you can holler them on the socials or fire them thru space & time on the email.